marcglasberg/i18n_extension/README.md

 ### Importing and exporting

-When you are done creating your app, the localization process begins.
 This package is optimized so that you can easily create and manage all of your translations yourself, by hand.

 However, for large projects with big teams you probably need to follow a more involved process: